SYK-08/activitywatch/README.md

 ### Server

 `aw-server` is the official implementation of the core service which the other ActivityWatch services interact with.
 It provides a REST API to a datastore and query engine.
-It also serves the web interface developed in the `aw-webui` project (which provides the frontend part of the webapp).
+It also serves the web interface developed in the `aw-webui` project (which provides the frontend part of the web app).

 The REST API includes: